February 14, 2025

 The Yonex EZONE 100L is perfect for beginners who want a racket that's light, maneuverable, and forgiving.
 It's like the training wheels of tennis rackets, helping you develop your skills and confidence without feeling weighed down.
 (Just try not to get too confident and challenge Serena to a match just yet.)

-Babolat Pure Drive 107: The Control Freak's Dream (For Beginners Who Like to Paint the Lines)
+Babolat Pure Drive 107: The Power Player's Paradise (For Beginners Who Want Easy Power with Forgiveness)

 Product Specs: